se-panfilov/anarchy-engine/apps/showcases-desktop/EULA.md

 We **do not** provide support, tools, or compatibility commitments for mods.
 Updates may break mods, and we are **not liable** for any loss or damage arising from mods.
 We may restrict or disable mods in online/competitive modes or where required for legal, safety, anti-cheat, or compliance reasons.

 You retain rights in your mods.
-This EULA does **not** grant you any rights to our IP beyond what is necessary to interoperate with the Software.
-Do not include or redistribute our proprietary content unless expressly permitted.
+This EULA does **not** grant rights to our IP beyond what is necessary to interoperate with the Software.

 ## 5. Updates

 The Software may receive updates, patches, bug fixes, or content changes (“Updates”).
 Updates may be delivered through any Distribution Channels in use from time to time, including automatic updates where supported, or by including updated files in the distribution package.
 Some Updates may be required to continue use.

-Where we provide release notes or advisories, they may be delivered within the product, in the update package, or via the applicable Distribution Channel.
-No specific location or publication cadence is guaranteed.
+Where provided, release notes/advisories may be delivered within the product, in the update package, or via the applicable Distribution Channel.
+No specific location or cadence is guaranteed.

-We do **not** commit to any service levels, availability targets, or ongoing support unless expressly agreed in a separate written agreement.
+We do **not** commit to service levels, availability targets, or ongoing support unless expressly agreed in a separate written agreement.

 ## 6. Third-Party Services